dcwarwick/dcwarwick.github.io/_posts/2016-09-01-bem-breaking-down-designs.markdown

 - carousel__quick-nav
 - js-carousel__quick-nav

 It is interesting to note that this is the first and only time I have included the js- prefix.
 This is because it is at the element level you are likely to have most of your user interface logic plumbed into.
-You may however have javascript plumbed in elsewhere, perhaps to populate a carousel for instance.
-I would recommend you always follow the pattern shown here of duplicating the CSS selector class, and giving it a js- prefix for the seperation of concerns previously outlined.
+You may have javascript plumbed in elsewhere, perhaps to populate a carousel for instance.
+I would recommend you always follow the pattern shown here of duplicating the CSS selector class, and giving it a js- prefix for the separation of concerns previously outlined.

 ## Modifiers - State / Alternate Versions

+Modifiers can be used to either define alternative versionsstate in cases where you use code to set a state value.

 <div class="modifiers__container" tabindex="0">
 {% include image-tag.html name="bootstrap-carousel.jpg" alt="Bootstrap carousel from w3schools" classes="elements__screenshot" %}